Legacy Video Files

 ‘Critically Endangered’ in the Presence of Aggravating Conditions

-Lack of replication; encryption; digital rights management; proliferation of file formats; weak or non-existent technical documentation; lack of preservation capability or commitment; poorly managed or digitization processes or QA; reliance on encoding/decoding software.
+Lack of replication; encryption; digital rights management; Uncertainty over IPR or the presence of orphaned works; proliferation of file formats; weak or non-existent technical documentation; lack of preservation capability or commitment; poorly managed or digitization processes or QA; reliance on encoding/decoding software; Uncertainty over IPR or the presence of orphaned works.

 ‘Vulnerable’ in the Presence of Good Practice

-Effective replication; normalization of file formats; strong technical documentation; preservation pathway; good descriptive cataloguing; trusted repository.
+Effective replication; normalization of file formats; strong technical documentation; preservation pathway; good descriptive cataloguing; clear licensing to enable preservation; trusted repository.

 2023 Review

-The 2023 Council agreed with the Endangered with the overall risks remaining on the same basis as before (no change to the trend).
+The 2023 Council agreed with the Endangered with the overall risks remaining on the same basis as before (‘No change’ to trend).
 Additionally, they agreed that a submitted Bit List nomination for the NSV-based STARDIVA storage format would provide a good example of a video file format especially at risk due to aggravating conditions rather than a separate stand-alone entry.

 Additional Comments